Orange-OpenSource/ouds-ios/docs_release/README.md

 - Create a new pull request named `Prepare release X.Y.Z` on GitHub to merge your branch into `develop`.

-- Review and merge this pull request on GitHub.<br /><br />
+- Review and merge this pull request on GitHub using squash and merge commits strategy.<br /><br />

 ## Release

 - Create a new pull request named `Release X.Y.Z` on GitHub to merge `develop` into `main`.
+You can add in the description the CHANGELOG for this new version.
+Thus GitHub will automatically make the links and display the PR in the mentioned issues.

 - Review and merge this pull request on GitHub.
 The merge strategy must be a **simple merge without squash of commits**, i.e. "create a merge commit".
 Rebase should be used to align feature branches with default one, and squash should be used when needed for work branches.
 The _merge commit_ can be defined so as to bring details about the merge and make links automatically with GitHub issues.
 To do that, you can copy/paste the content of the changelog (after the version line) and uncomment (i.e. remove # symbols) lines.
 Thus if in the commit message body any issue is referenced, it will appear in the associated issue.
-Do not forget also to add people as co-authors if needed.
+Do not forget also to add people as co-authors if needed. **Remember, do not squash nor rebase but only merge commit**/

 Below is an example of what should be a merge commit in `main` branch for a release (ignore of course // lines, see [this commit for example](https://github.com/Orange-OpenSource/ouds-ios/commit/98640b4b63037c2780128f41ceba5b896763b94f)):